 But if your dog is suffering from unrelenting itching behavior due to skin allergies, relief can’t come soon enough for you and your dog to get back to a life of doing what you love.

-Unfortunately when dermatitis causes an itch that just won’t go away, your dog’s repetative scratching & chewing behaviors can eventually damage your dog’s skin–causing painful skin lesions.
+Unfortunately, when dermatitis causes an itch that just won’t go away, your dog’s repetitive scratching & chewing behaviors can eventually damage your dog’s skin–causing painful skin lesions.

 This pattern sets up a vicious cycle of irritation which is hard to break; and even harder to treat.

 If your dog is constantly itching, scratching or biting his skin, it might be time for serious medical intervention.
 Apoquel is often prescribed by veterinarians for dogs allergies, but what are the side effects of Apoquel for dogs?

 Oclacitinib, brand name Apoquel®, is an FDA approved immune suppressant drug often prescribed by veterinarians for dogs to control the itch and inflammation associated with allergic and atopic dermatitis.

 Apoquel is ideal for both short or long-term treatment for pruritus (intense itching) and can help to offer relief without many of the side effects associated with steroids.
 In most dogs, Apoquel starts to relieve unpleasant symptoms within 4 hours, and effectively controls itching within 24.